 In any of these situations, labor scheduling is a critical component to managing a budget in the face of more expensive wages and legislation.
 Here are some examples of how more careful labor scheduling could save your business a profound amount of money.

-Example 1: Higher wages require more precise scheduling.
+Example 1: Rising labor costs require more precise scheduling.

 Should the average wage of your workforce become $15/hour, it may be beneficial to schedule in shorter increments of time.
 That is, reducing some of your employees’ shifts by just a quarter hour could save your company thousands of dollars a year.
 Do you only really need half of your 20-person staff to close down your store each night?
 Send 10 people home 15 minutes early each night and your 7-days/week business could really feel the savings.